 Copyrights and 3D printing

 “I think we’re going to see, as we see with almost every technology, two things happen: Things get cheaper, and they get better,” Kaufman said.
-“As the quality of the printers gets better, the available materials to print get better, and as costs come down, you get to that moment — 'the Napster moment.'
+“As the quality of the printers gets better, the available materials to print get better, and as costs come down, you get to that moment – the Napster moment.
 [That’s] when the means of reproduction are now so diffuse, the ability to reproduce at a low cost had been so spread out, that you can no longer really enforce your rights entirely effectively with existing IP [intellectual property] laws.”

 Within these major developments, there also lies opportunity.
 3D printing will allow manufacturers to license the rights to their designs, which could be made downloadable to the licensee to 3D print.
 The technology could also bring production levels more in line with demand, thereby saving on production, shipment and storage costs.

 “If you look at a typical pharmacy, for example, they have all these medicines with a sell-by date and are hoping someone will come in and need a prescription for it before they have to throw it out,” Kaufman said.
-“They pay to store it, pay to save it and maybe even have to keep it in a central warehouse.
+“They pay to store it, pay to save it, and maybe even have to keep it in a central warehouse.
 But imagine your local CVS can print everything under license, get the chemicals from the pharmaceutical company, and maybe even [the] machine.
 The company doesn’t have to make things that might never get taken, never has to ship them, and never has to store them.
 Everything can be manufactured as needed.”

 The future of the industry

 According to Sarah Boisvert, founder of Fab Lab Hub, “we’ve gotten past the hype stage” of 3D printing.
 The rumors about being able to 3D print everything under the sun have died down, and people are beginning to understand the practical aspects of 3D printing.
-This doesn’t mean the industry doesn’t face challenges moving forward though.
+This doesn’t mean the industry doesn’t face challenges moving forward, though.

-With 3D printing becoming an increasingly feasible integration into the supply chain for manufacturers, it’s critical that manufacturers have the employees with the skillset to properly work the printers in an efficient and timely manner.
-Additionally, the current price and speed of 3D printing can pose an issue for supply chain integration, Boisvert said.
+With 3D printing becoming an increasingly feasible integration into the supply chain for manufacturers, it’s critical that manufacturers have the employees with the skill set to properly work the printers in an efficient and timely manner.
+Additionally, the current price and speed of 3D printing can pose an issue for supply chain integration, Boisvert explained.
 At the end of the day, the decision to use 3D printing boils down to whether it truly makes sense for your business and if the cost is worth the benefit.

-What this means for small business
+What the state of 3D printing means for small business